dacadeorg/dacade-wiki/dacade-FAQ.md

 Currently, you can earn dacade coins for making successful submissions, giving feedback or contributing to dacade.

 We will soon add methods to spend dacade coins, for example, to pay for tutorials or reviews.
-At the moment we are still experimenting with them and want to develop the currency further with the community.
+At the moment, they are not tradable outside of dacade, we are still experimenting with them and want to develop the currency further with the community.

 ### How can I propose a new feature for dacade?
 You can add your ideas here: https://trello.com/b/ZAELuaFY/dacade-improvement-proposals.